 Redemption offers an aoe heal in an area, adding another sustain for Rakan's allies, you won't always be able to hit your Gleaming Quill on every ally.
 It also offers HP and Mana regen, meaning you can stay in the fights longer, recall less, and you can help out even while dead.
 It also offers an extra 10% shielding power, which synergizes with your Battle Dance.

-If you have a team comp that relies heavily on fast auto attacks such as Vayne, Kindred, Quinn etc. Ardent Censer is a great pickup to maximize your carries damage output while shielding them, it also offers you a bit more burst, a small bonus to your movement speed, mana sustain and 10% CDR.
+If you have a team comp that relies heavily on fast auto attacks such as Vayne, Kindred, Quinn etc. Ardent Censer is a great pickup to maximize your carries damage output while shielding them, it also offers you a bit more burst, and mana sustain

 Mikael's Crucible > SURVIVABILITY/CDR/UTILITY